Hurrians: Culture and society

 Incense burner.
 Hurrian period, 1300–1000 BC.
 From Tell Basmosian (also Tell Bazmusian), modern-day Lake Dukan, Iraq.
 Currently displayed in Erbil Civilization Museum.

 Knowledge of Hurrian culture relies on archaeological excavations at sites such as Nuzi and Alalakh as well as on cuneiform tablets, primarily from Hattusa (Boghazköy), the capital of the Hittites, whose civilization was greatly influenced by the Hurrians.
 Tablets from Nuzi, Alalakh, and other cities with Hurrian populations (as shown by personal names) reveal Hurrian cultural features even though they were written in Akkadian.
 Hurrian cylinder seals were carefully carved and often portrayed mythological motifs.
 They are a key to the understanding of Hurrian culture and history.

 The 2nd millennium Hurrians were masterful ceramists.
 Their pottery is commonly found in Mesopotamia and in the lands west of the Euphrates; it was highly valued in distant Egypt, by the time of the New Kingdom.
 Archaeologists use the terms Khabur ware and Nuzi ware for two types of wheel-made pottery used by the Hurrians.
 Khabur ware is characterized by reddish painted lines with a geometric triangular pattern and dots, while Nuzi ware has very distinctive forms, and are painted in brown or black.
 They were also skilled at glass working.
+Their most enduring cultural contribution was to bring the horse into wider use.
+The Hurrians were likely the first in Mesopotamia to recognize the full potential of the horse, likewise the first in the Near East, alongside the Hittites, to have introduced the two-wheeled horse-drawn chariot for military purposes.
+It is equally possible that the Kassites could have been the first to introduce the horse-drawn chariot to Mesopotamia.

 The Hurrians had a reputation in metallurgy.
 It is proposed that the Sumerian term for "coppersmith" tabira/tibira was borrowed from Hurrian, which would imply an early presence of the Hurrians way before their first historical mention in Akkadian sources.
 Copper was traded south to Mesopotamia from the highlands of Anatolia.
 The Khabur Valley had a central position in the metal trade, and copper, silver and even tin were accessible from the Hurrian-dominated countries Kizzuwatna and Ishuwa situated in the Anatolian highland.
 Gold was in short supply, and the Amarna letters inform us that it was acquired from Egypt.
 Not many examples of Hurrian metal work have survived, except from the later Urartu.
 Some small fine bronze lion foundation pegs were discovered at Urkesh.

 Among the Hurrian texts from Ugarit are the oldest known instances of written music, dating from c.
 1400 BC.
 Among these fragments are found the names of four Hurrian composers, Tapšiẖuni, Puẖiya(na), Urẖiya, and Ammiya.